What To Do If You Are Involved In A Road Traffic Accident

 The MIB was established in 1946 to compensate the victims of negligent uninsured and untraced (hit and run) motorists.
 It is funded by a levy on every vehicle insurance policy (in other words, by everyone else who does pay their insurance).

 We have created FREE glove box accident guide which can be used in the unfortunate event that you have an accident.
 The guide is simple to use and will help you obtain all the information you will need if you ever have an accident.
-A copy can be collected from any of our five offices or downloaded from our website.
-We can also post them out to you – request a hard copy here.
+A copy can be collected from any of our five offices.
+We can also post them out to you.

 We offer a free initial consultation and work on a no-win no-fee basis.
 You can contact me Shefa or any member of the Personal Injury Team.
 My direct dial number 01702 238508 or email firstname.lastname@example.org